-9. Victims of Domestic Violence, Sexual Assault, or Stalking
+10. Victims of Domestic Violence, Sexual Assault, or Stalking

-Employees who are a victim of domestic violence, sexual assault, or stalking are allowed to take unpaid time off for certain purposes, including but not limited to appearing at related legal proceedings and obtaining a restraining order.
+Employees who are victims of domestic violence, sexual assault, or stalking are allowed to take unpaid time off for certain purposes, including but not limited to appearing at related legal proceedings and obtaining a restraining order.
 Employees may use accrued vacation time to take time off.